A question for the ages – where is the lagomorphic philosophy simulator we deserve?

 In aid of this I’ve created a highly, non-exhaustive, dynamic list of rhetorical shower-thoughts, of video games that are yet to be made.
 Consider this one big lacuna of game design, of overlooked ideas and unexplored possibilities that would seem like obvious commissions for other creative media.

 Some of these gaps may suggest obvious theories as to why they have not been made into games, and indeed the absence of these games do not in themselves imply a game should be made with this ellipsis as its core concept or mechanic, but simply invites the reader to consider these unexplored possibilities.

 Caveat I: I am only including games that feature these aspects in some form of gameplay, not merely a narrative or conceptual conceit that is not in some way ‘played’ with some depth and variety of mechanics and elements.

-Caveat II: I highly suspect I have made some mistakes.
+Caveat II: I highly suspect I myself have made some obvious omissions.
 Please submit any objections, counter claims or additions to the list in the comments below.
 Feedback is highly welcome.

 Isn’t it weird how there’s are no games…

 … about bird watching or being an ornithologist?

 … about running a museum and collecting artefacts and organising them into ways that appealing or education to the public?

 … about being an architect and designing buildings according to a brief?
 (There are countless wacky physics simulators, or city designers, but these are a distinct concept to actual architect work.)